 Collabora Productivity Ltd. (“Collabora”) operates several websites including collaboraoffice.com.
 It is Collabora’s policy to respect your privacy regarding any information we may collect while operating our websites.
-We take all reasonable care to prevent any unauthorised access to and use of your personal data.
-Our staff maintain a responsibility to keep your information confidential and will only use it to offer relevant products and services related to your enquiry.
+We take all reasonable care to prevent any unauthorized access to and use of your personal data.
+Our staff maintain a responsibility to keep your information confidential and will only use it to offer relevant products and services related to your inquiry.

 Our Cookies Policy